thedynamiclinker/ld/Hello World.md

 Our company's goal is to build things that make human life better, in a world where:
 - Full time employment becomes harder and harder to find.
 - Companies cut 90% of their white-collar jobs.
-- Freelancing or contracting or entrepreneurship become the default for most workers.
+- Freelancing or contracting or small-scale entrepreneurship become the default for most workers.

 We used to think this future sounded pretty bleak.